 - The Great Bear Story describes how Native Americans explained the colors in the Fall and why the Big Dipper is not visible during the Winter months.

-- Hammonasset – a Native American word meaning “the place was where we dig holes.”
+- Hammonasset – a Native American word meaning “the place where we dig holes.”
 The Hammonassets were “the people who dig holes”.
 They dug holes for farming in the fertile soil around the river.